dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/first-steps/es6.md

 # ES6

-In some cases You may want to import an ES6 version.
-Make sure Your environment has a build process with
+In some cases you may want to import an ES6 version.
+Make sure your environment has a build process with:

-- Three Shaking
+- tree shaking
-- Compiling down to ES5
+- compiling down to ES5
-- And minification
+- minification

 in place.